Androide79/play-with-go/README.md

 To run the project go into *greetings* folder from terminal and type

     go run .

+### Third-Party Packages Update <a name="third_party_packages_update"></a>

+If you need to update third-party packages, which may have been updated over time, you will need to run the following command from the terminal

+    go get -u all

 ## RUN TESTS <a name="tests"></a>